ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Library Specific Recognition Networks

-\textbf{\textit{Generating a Synthetic Shape Program Sampler. }} In this step, we once again make use of the strong prior of LLMs by asking it to design a procedure that uses the abstraction functions to randomly synthesize synthetic shape programs.
+In this step, we once again make use of the strong prior of LLMs by asking it to design a procedure that uses the abstraction functions to randomly synthesize synthetic shape programs.
 To accomplish this, we design a prompt that describes the library we have developed, including the interface of each function and examples of how to use the abstractions (sourced from the validation stage).
 This prompt asks the LLM to design a \textit{sample\_shape} function that randomly produces new shape programs using the provided abstractions.
 Interestingly, we find that frontier LLMs are able to provide useful implementations of such a \textit{sample\_shape} function.
 As shown in Figure~\ref{fig:net_fig}, some of these random outputs produce good shape abstractions, while other random samples violate class semantics.
 With this in mind, instead of attempting to get the LLM to perfect its implementation, we treat its output as a synthetic data generator for our recognition network.
 To broaden the coverage and variety of structures that these \textit{sample\_shape} functions produce, we employ an iterative refinement loop that provides automatic feedback to the LLM.
-This procedure ensures that all functions and parameters in the library get used, encouraging the \textit{sample\_shape} function to produce outputs spanning the observed structures from the validation step.
+This procedure ensures that all functions and parameters in the library are utilized, encouraging the \textit{sample\_shape} function to produce outputs that span the observed structures from the validation step.